 The Tsunami of New Dreams was filmed between 2011-2020 in Banda Aceh, Aceh Besar and surrounding areas.
 The initial vision behind the film was to document the scientific research of a team from the Earth Observatory of Singapore film in Banda Aceh.
 We started in 2011 and we planned to complete the film in two years.
 The research was focused on developing a timeline of regional tsunamis based on data from historical tsunami deposits.
 We were also interested in hearing from survivors about what they had learned and how they adapted to life after the 2004 Indian Ocean tsunami.

 The Singapore National Research Foundation featured the scientific team’s early research in the online story A treasure trove of ancient tsunamis.
-By 2013 we had a fair amount of audiovisual material but the scientific research was still in progress, so we discussed the possibility of splitting the project into two separate movies: one with a humanistic focus, another with a scientific one.
-We decided to put the later on a temporary hold due to the small size of our team.
+The scientific research was still in progress by 2013, so we discussed the possibility of splitting the project in two: a movie with a humanistic focus, and another with a scientific one.
+Our small team continued to work on the movie as time and funding permitted.

 A Tale of Two Tsunamis is a short film that provides a preview of the scientific movie and documents the EOS team’s early paleo-tsunami research in Aceh.

-We decided to first focus on The Tsunami of New Dreams, a movie that deals with the human perspective of living through a devastating natural hazard and recovering from it.
-We developed a fair number of animated sequences for explaining to a mainstream audience some of the basic principles of tectonics and tsunami behavior.
+The movie The Tsunami of New Dreams deals with the human perspective of living through a devastating natural hazard and recovering from it.
+We explored creative ways to communicate the emotions of the survivors to a mainstream audience.